 Purpose - This assignment for Federal Qualified Health Programs is intended to provide a reserve for federally qualified health service programs 1) to provide a cushion to mitigate risk associated with mental health managed care programs, (2) to provide an audit reserve for disallowed mental health costs under State or federal programs, and (3) to hold for possible future repayments of grant funds.
 Other cost savings and unanticipated revenues should be relied on first before the use of the assignment for federally qualified health service programs.
-Establishment and Approval - This assignment will be established by the County Administrative Officer, and will be approved annually by the Board during the budget approval

-Administrative Officer, and will be approved annually by the Board during the budget approval process.
-Use of Funds - Requires a simple majority vote of the Board of Supervisors appropriating the
+Establishment and Approval - This assignment will be established by the County Administrative Officer, and will be approved annually by the Board during the budget approval process.